plotly/plotly.github.io/_posts/basic/2016-07-14-how-to-make-a-line-or-scatter-plot.md

 ---
 layout: tutorial-single_layout
-title: Line or Scatter Graphs in Plotly 2.0
+title: Line or Scatter Graphs in Chart Studio
 subtitle: Create a graph with multiple traces.
 permalink: /make-a-line-graph-or-scatter-plot/
 redirect_from: /plotly1/make-a-line-graph-or-scatter-plot/